jimccann-rh/nested-ova-ansible-ci/README.md

 I got my ESXi ova from William Lam (https://williamlam.com/) I got my vCenter ova from the vCenter install ISO (download from VMware/Broadcom)

-look at file runitall.sh for examples on how to run
+Look at file runitall.sh for examples on how to run

-You will need to set up your physical host to have your vswitch or your dvs:
+You will need to set up your physical host to have your vSwitch or your DVS set to:
 Promiscuous mode accept
 MAC address changes accept
 Forged transmits accept